 (2) to highlight the possibilities for improving the competitive ability of small retailers.

+Industry Analysis

 As mentioned earlier, there are two rapid trends in contemporary retailing.
 One is retail internationalization and another is retail concentration.
 Those two trends bring many issues in front of small retailers who are trying to survive and to success in the market.
 In this paper we will give some definitions and data on those trends and we will explain key challenges for small retailers in given market conditions.

+We will use the secondary data.
+The first source of data will be the websites of the selected retailers, where we will collect the info on their revenue, number of stores as well as mission and vision of the company.
+The other source of data will be direct observation in the retailers stores, their product mix and how they are in line with their company’s mission and vision. ……….

+Case Study

 In the quest for recommendation to small retailers, in this part of the paper we will analyze the sources of competitive advantage.
-The objective of the paper is to discuss and explain two basic strategies of achieving competitive advantage successfully implemented in operation of small retailers in Croatia.
+Furthermore it will be discuss and explain two basic strategies of achieving competitive advantage successfully implemented in operation of small retailers in Croatia.
 The analysis will be conducted through a case study research method.
 The case study research method is an empirical inquiry that investigates a contemporary phenomenon in it is real-life context; when the boundaries between phenomenon and context are not clearly evident; and in which multiple sources of evidence are used (Yin, 2013).

 The advantage of the case study method is the understanding of a complex issue or object through detailed contextual analysis of a limited number of events or conditions and their relationships.
 The critics of the method regard the small number of cases as a problem when establishing a generality of findings, while some regard it useful only as an exploratory tool.
 On the other hand, a key strength of the case study method is the usage of multiple sources and techniques in the data gathering process.
 Researchers from many disciplines use the case study method to build upon theory, to produce new theory, to dispute or challenge theory, to explain a situation, to provide a basis to apply solutions to situations, to explore, or to describe an object or phenomenon.
 The advantages of the case study method are its applicability to real-life, contemporary, human situations and its public accessibility through written reports.
 (Soy, 1997) For this case study evidence will be taken from the websites and through direct observation in the small retailers stores.